Melbourne Cricket Ground: Stadium development

 In 1927, the second brick members' stand was replaced at a cost of £60,000.
-The Harrison and Wardill Stands were demolished in 1936 to make way for the Southern Stand which was completed in 1937.
-The Southern Stand seated 18,200 under cover and 13,000 in the open and was the main public area of the MCG.
+The Harrison and Wardill Stands were demolished to make way for the Southern Stand which was opened at the end of 1936.
+The Southern Stand, which spanned almost half of the field's circumference, seated 18,200 under cover and 13,000 in the open and was the main public area of the MCG.
 The maximum capacity of the ground under this configuration, as advised by the Health Department, was 84,000 seated and 94,000 standing.

 The Northern Stand, also known as the Olympic Stand, was built to replace the old Grandstand for the 1956 Olympic Games.
 By Health Department regulations, this was to increase the stadium's capacity to 120,000; although this was revised down after the 1956 VFL Grand Final, which could not comfortably accommodate its crowd of 115,802.
 Ten years later, the Grey Smith Stand and the open concrete stand next to it were replaced by the Western Stand; the Duke of Edinburgh laid a foundation stone for the Western Stand on 3 March 1967, and it was completed in 1968; in 1986, it was renamed the W.H.
 Ponsford Stand in honour of Victorian batsman Bill Ponsford.
 This was the stadium's highest capacity configuration, and the all-time record crowd for a sporting event at the venue of 121,696 was set under this configuration in the 1970 VFL Grand Final.

 The MCG was the home of Australia's first full colour video scoreboard, which replaced the old scoreboard in 1982, located on Level 4 of the Western Stand, which notably caught fire in 1999 and was replaced in 2000.
 A second video screen added in 1994 almost directly opposite, on Level 4 of the Olympic stand.
 In 1985, light towers were installed at the ground, allowing for night football and day-night cricket games.